veyz1992/RE_V4.2/IMPORTANT_NOTES.md

 - Any **client-side** code must only use `VITE_*` variables.
 - Any **server-side** code (Netlify Functions) may use non-VITE secrets (Stripe secret key, Supabase service role key, webhook secret, etc.).
 - **Never hardcode** Stripe price IDs, customer IDs, or secret keys in code.
 Always read from env.
+- **Only the requested tier's price env var is required** - other tiers can have missing env vars while they are "Coming Soon".
+- The checkout function validates per-tier at request time, not at startup, allowing partial tier availability.
 - When adding a new membership tier / Stripe product:
   1. Create product + price in Stripe.
   2. Add new env var (e.g. `STRIPE_PRICE_GOLD`) in Netlify and `.env.example`.